smarter-play/occupation-evaluator/README.md

 ### occupation_forecast_visualizer

-Visualizes the occupation forecast at a certain point in time for the next days (defined within the script).
+Visualizes the occupation forecast given an history of past measurements for the following days, for the mock Basket.

 **Usage:**
 ```